 Sono Play5 can be played independently or, if your budget permits, can be simultaneously synced to other Sonos speakers and placed in different rooms for the ultimate listening experience.
 You can control your speakers with the same phone and set grouping options.

-Each speaker has it own wireless network, amplifier, wireless access to your whole music collection on your laptop/computer or the internet, and can be controlled via the sonos mobile apps.
+Each speaker has its own wireless network, amplifier, wireless access to your whole music collection on your laptop/computer or the internet, and can be controlled via the Sonos mobile apps.

-If you would like to connect an existing stereo system to the Sonos setup you can do so with a Sono-Connect device which provides a input source for you stereo system.
+If you would like to connect an existing stereo system to the Sonos setup you can do so with a Sono-Connect device which provides an input source for your stereo system.

 You could also add a Sonos-Connect-Amp which is a little box that acts as both the Amp and Source for third party speakers.
 The Connect devices can be controlled by the Sonos mobile apps.